 In February 2003, LWVUS submitted comments to the EPA on attempts to redefine and limit the jurisdictional focus of the Clean Water Act, noting that the Act covers all waters.
 "Whether large or small, they function as an interconnected system; excision of parts of the system [from regulation] will impair health and optimal functioning of the whole."
-The League fought the threat to streams and rivers from mountaintop removal, a coal-mining technique that can bury those water bodies.
-In 2005, the League urged senators to protect women and children from toxic mercury by supporting a bipartisan resolution to reject EPA's rule to delay reductions in mercury emissions from power plants.
+The League fought the threat of mountaintop removal, a coal-mining technique that can bury streams and rivers.

+In 2005, the League urged senators to protect women and children from toxic mercury by supporting a bipartisan resolution to reject the EPA's rule to delay reductions in mercury emissions from power plants.

 Delegates at the 2010 Convention shared information about hydraulic fracturing, commonly referred to as "fracking," a process by which high pressure water, sand, and chemicals are pumped underground to fracture geologic formations to release natural gas.
 This process, as well as other fossil fuel extraction, poses a threat to water and other natural resources.
-State Leagues, using LWVUS positions on natural resources - particularly clean water and drinking water - worked to reduce the environmental impact of mining processes that contaminate and pollute.
+State Leagues, using the LWVUS position on Natural Resources, worked to reduce the environmental impact of mining processes that contaminate and pollute.